- Mobilizing Faith: Constructing Political Islam in Tunisia and Syria

 The role and influence of Jihadist groups in the Syrian civil war has received considerable attention in academic and public debates over the past few years.
 Much of this attention is focused on the Islamic State and the Nusra Front (currently rebranded as the Fatah al-Sham Front) and their efforts to implement Islamic rule in Northern-Syria.
 Alternatively, I focus on a general contentious topic: in this case public service provision in rebel controlled areas, and explore how a wide range of actors – from Jihadist groups to Islamist associations – interacted around these issues.
 By analyzing the use of religion in these struggles, I provide a dynamic, micro-level, analysis of Islamist strategies at the intersection of political and everyday mobilization.

-- Donker, T.H., (Forthcoming, Summer 2017) Beyond Syria: Civil society in failed episodes of democratization.
+- Donker, T.H., (2017) Beyond Syria: Civil society in failed episodes of democratization.
 In: Della Porta, D.; Donker, T.H.; Hall, B.; Poljarevic, E.; Ritter, D. Social Movements and Civil War: When protests for democratization fail, Routledge.